-All lenses create bokeh.
-However, the bokeh that any individual photographic lens creates is the result of the unique characteristics of that particular lens.
-Its shape, any optical aberrations it exhibits; its situation in the photographic lens-set, the aperture and its shape, all affect the shape of the bokeh.
-This combination of factors may create bokeh that is pleasing to the eye, or not.
-Photographic lenses that create more pleasing bokeh have higher sales value.
+The bokeh that any individual photographic lens creates is the result of the unique characteristics of that particular lens.
+Its shape, any optical aberrations it exhibits; its situation in the photographic lens-set, the aperture and its shape, all affect the shape of the tiny circles that form bokeh.
+This combination of factors may create blur that is pleasing to the eye, or not.
+Photographic lenses that create more pleasing blur have higher sales value.
 Manufacturers therefore expend research and development resources to ensure that the bokeh produced by a lens is pleasing.

 The tendency that bokeh has to form near circles is because of the shape of the aperture.
 However, it is possible to create bokeh of different shapes.
 For example, cut a heart shape into a piece of card and held on the front of the lens.
 Now shoot an image that will create bokeh.
 You will produce heart-shaped bokeh highlights.
 This Google images page on ‘shaped bokeh‘ demonstrates the point.

 As with all compositional elements judgement is with the viewer.
 Success with bokeh is dependent on the photographers skills to use the bokeh that their lens produces to make the best photograph possible.
 Some forms of the bokeh circle may not be right for the photograph in production.
 However, that is part of the creative decision-making of lens choice and the making of the photograph.
-However, your lens purchasing choice should consider the quality of the bokeh.
+Furthermore, when buying your lens you should consider the quality of the bokeh.
 It has a big impact on the quality of the out of focus parts of your image.
 Consequently, it has an impact on your creative outcome.

 Bokeh has an infinity of uses and ways to help the photographer express their creativity.
-Getting to know how to control bokeh takes practice with your equipment and is the result of understanding it and skilfully creating the image you want with it.
+Getting to know how to control bokeh takes practice with your equipment.
+Remember, understanding it and skillfully creating the image you want with it takes practice.

 Comments, additions, amendments or ideas on this article?
 Contact Us